Al Faqa

 Al Faqa (ٱلْفَقَع) is a village that sits across the border of the Emirate of Dubai and the Eastern Region of the Emirate of Abu Dhabi, United Arab Emirates.
 It is located on the highway from Dubai to Al Ain and has a Dubai police station.
-As of 2015, the Dubai side of the village has a population of 370, while the Al Ain side has 1,921 residents making the total population roughly 2,291.
+As of 2015, the Dubai side of the village has a population of 370, while the Al Ain side has 1,921 residents, for an overall population of 2,291.